Pre-Authorized Debit for Personal Tax Owing (PAD):

 Updates to Personal Tax in Recent Years

-1) Eligible elementary and secondary school teachers, as well as early childhood educators, are now entitled for a refundable tax credit worth 15% of teaching supplies.
-A maximum of $1,000 can be claimed for a maximum tax credit of $150 per year.
-Receipts for the supplies being claimed, as well as a letter from your school's principle, are required to claim this credit.
+1) The 2018 cumulative lifetime capital gains exemption is $848,252.
 2) Starting with the 2016 taxation year, individuals who sell their principle residence will have to report the sale on their tax return.
 Reporting will be required for sales that occur on or after January 1, 2016 but there is likely no tax implications.
-3) The 2017 cumulative lifetime capital gains exemption is $835,716.

 We haven't changed for a while but there are some tax planning tips over here: https://www.jarvisryan.com/resources.html